AnemiB/SipStop/README.md

 ### Challenges

 * React Navigation stack switching: when `onAuthStateChanged` flips `isLoggedIn`, the mounted navigator changes.
-Avoid `navigation.navigate('LogIn')` in those flows — it will throw route-not-found warnings.
+Avoid `navigation.navigate('LogIn')` in those flows, it will throw route-not-found warnings.
 Use `navigation.goBack()` or rely on the auth listener.
 * SVG `key`-spread warnings: ensure you render imported SVGs as components (`const Icon = HappyOne; <Icon />`) and don’t spread an element’s props directly into `<Svg />`.
-* Handling password updates with Firebase requires re-authentication in some cases — account for that in the Settings screen.
+* Handling password updates with Firebase requires re-authentication in some cases, account for that in the Settings screen.

 ### Future Implementation